Elliott says Akzo Nobel 'flouting' basic shareholder rights

 1 Min Read

-LONDON (Reuters) - Hedge fund Elliott Advisors on Tuesday criticized Akzo Nobel (AKZO.AS) for dismissing its request yesterday for shareholders to add items to the agenda of a Sept.
+LONDON (Reuters) - Hedge fund Elliott Advisors on Tuesday criticised Akzo Nobel (AKZO.AS) for dismissing its request yesterday for shareholders to add items to the agenda of a Sept.
 8 extraordinary general meeting.

-The $33 billion firm -- which yesterday took its concerns about the nomination of a new CEO and other issues public after the Dutch paintmaker refused to engage -- said Akzo Nobel "has chosen yet again to flout fundamental shareholder rights".
+The $33 billion (25.28 billion pounds) firm -- which yesterday took its concerns about the nomination of a new CEO and other issues public after the Dutch paintmaker refused to engage -- said Akzo Nobel "has chosen yet again to flout fundamental shareholder rights".

 Elliott called on Akzo Nobel to "immediately remedy its actions and to allow shareholders to exercise their fundamental rights".